dxsooo/ShortVideoCrawl/README.md

 # kuaishou
 scrapy crawl kuaishou -a query='蔡徐坤' -a count=50

-# xigua, with highest resolution and size smaller than 16MB, duration smaller than 5 min
+# xigua, with highest resolution and size smaller than 64 MB, duration smaller than 5 min
 scrapy crawl ixigua -a query='蔡徐坤' -a count=50

 # xinpianchang, with highest resolution and duration smaller than 5 min but can only get a fixed number of video